Not All the Word in the Bible Is God’s Word

 Also, if we look at Paul’s statement, “All scripture is given by inspiration of God,” what portion of “scripture” is he referring to?
 We all know that Paul wrote 2 Timothy more than 60 years after the Lord came, and that the New Testament of the Bible had not been written into a book at that time.
 Only the Old Testament existed.
 It was only over 300 years after the Lord came, at the First Council of Nicaea, where religious leaders from every country selected the four gospels and the letters of men such as Paul, Peter, and John from among the many available, and then compiled these with Revelation as written by John to create the New Testament Scriptures.
 Afterward, they bound the Old Testament and New Testament to form today’s Bible, which is made up of both.
 This tells us that Paul wrote Timothy more than 200 years earlier than the New Testament Scriptures were decided, which in turn confirms that when Paul wrote that “All scripture is given by inspiration of God” in his letter to Timothy, the “scripture” he referred to did not include the New Testament.
 From this, we can see that the belief that the entire Bible, though written by man, was inspired by God, is an absurd human understanding, one that does not fit with the facts.

 I also read something related to this matter in another book, “Not everything in the Bible is a record of the words personally spoken by God.
-The Bible simply documents the previous two stages of God’s work, of which one part is a record of the foretellings of the prophets, and one part is the experiences and knowledge written by people used by God throughout the ages.
-Human experiences are tainted with human opinions and knowledge, which is unavoidable.
-In many of the books of the Bible are human conceptions, human biases, and human absurd interpretations.
-Of course, most of the words are the result of the enlightenment and illumination of the Holy Spirit, and they are correct interpretations—yet it still cannot be said that they are entirely accurate expressions of the truth.”
-“In fact, apart from the books of prophecy, most of the Old Testament is historical record.
-Some of the epistles of the New Testament come from people’s experiences, and some come from the enlightenment of the Holy Spirit; the Pauline epistles, for example, arose from the work of a man, they were all the result of the Holy Spirit’s enlightenment, and they were written for the churches, were words of exhortation and encouragement for the brothers and sisters of the churches.
-They were not words spoken by the Holy Spirit—Paul could not speak on behalf of the Holy Spirit, and neither was he a prophet, much less did he see visions.
+The Bible simply documents the previous two stages of God’s work, of which one part is a record of the foretelling of the prophets, and one part is the experiences and knowledge written by people used by God throughout the ages.
+Human experiences are tainted with human opinions and knowledge, and this is something which is unavoidable.
+In many of the books of the Bible are human notions, human biases, and humans’ absurd comprehension.
+Of course, most of the words are the result of the enlightenment and illumination of the Holy Spirit, and they are correct understandings—yet it still cannot be said that they are entirely accurate expressions of the truth.”
+“In fact, apart from the books of prophecy, most of the Old Testament is a historical record.
+Some of the epistles of the New Testament come from people’s experiences, and some come from the enlightenment of the Holy Spirit; the Pauline epistles, for example, arose from the work of a man, they were all the result of the Holy Spirit’s enlightenment, and they were written for the churches, and were words of exhortation and encouragement for the brothers and sisters of the churches.
+They were not words spoken by the Holy Spirit—Paul could not speak on behalf of the Holy Spirit, and neither was he a prophet, much less did he see the visions that John beheld.
 His epistles were written for the churches of Ephesus, Philadelphia, Galatia, and other churches.
 And thus, the Pauline epistles of the New Testament are epistles that Paul wrote for the churches, and not inspirations from the Holy Spirit, nor are they the direct utterances of the Holy Spirit. … If people see the epistles or words like Paul’s as the utterances of the Holy Spirit, and worship them as God, then it can only be said that they are too indiscriminating.
-To speak more harshly, isn’t this nothing but blasphemy?
+To speak more harshly, is this not simply blasphemy?
 How could a man talk on behalf of God?
 And how could people bow down before the records of his epistles and of the words he spoke as if they were a holy book, or a heavenly book?
 Could the words of God be casually uttered by a man?
 How could a man talk on behalf of God?” (“Concerning the Bible (3)”).

 This book states very clearly that the Bible contains God’s words, but it also contains beneficial letters from the apostles to their brothers and sisters in the church to address their burdens in life.
 This is a fact, so we should have discernment and view the Bible correctly.
 In the Bible, aside from the prophets conveyingand Revelation, God never directed anyone to convey His words, and even though the apostles’ letters are included in the Bible, they never claimed to have the inspiration of God in their writing.
 Before any of God’s words in the Bible, it is directly written that “Jehovah appeared to such and such a prophet,” “such and such a prophet was inspired by Jehovah,” “Jehovah said,” “Jehovah stated” or “the Lord Jesus said.”
-Anything fallout outside this category are the words of man, not God’s Words.
-If, because we are superstitious about the Bible or worship it, we say that all the words in the Bible are directly inspired by God or are God’s Word, this is an absurd misunderstanding that blasphemes God!
+Anything fallout outside this category are the words of man, not the words of God.
+If, because we are superstitious about the Bible or worship it, we say that all the words in the Bible are directly inspired by God or are the words of God, this is an absurd misunderstanding that blasphemes God!
 Man’s words are man’s words, even if they are included in the Bible.
 This is an undeniable fact.